Therapy in person in Orange County & online across CA, MA, & OH

 individual therapy relationships orange county dark blue botanical leaf tilted to the right

-• Maybe that looks like lashing out.
-Maybe it’s avoiding them, people-pleasing, or over-functioning to keep the peace.
-But no matter what you try, nothing seems to shift.
-And when the anger and anxiety run out of steam, you pull away.
+• Maybe that looks like lashing out so they will hear you.
+Maybe it involves avoiding them, people-pleasing, or over-functioning to keep the peace.
+No matter what you try, nothing seems to shift.
+You’re still left with sadness, anger, resentment, or anxiety.
+You want something better for you and for your relationships.

 • You want things to get better, but you’re also wondering if they ever will.
 You want to stop feeling so resentful and drained.
 You just want to feel calmer, more connected, and more like yourself in the relationships that matter most.
 And that makes sense.